yixuan/rcpp-note/source/api/Environment.rst

    Default constructor.
 Resulting object is the global environment ``R_GlobalEnv`` (``.GlobalEnv`` in R).

+.. cpp:function:: Environment(const Environment& other)

+   Copy constructor.
+Resulting object will share the SEXP data with *other*.

 .. cpp:function:: Environment(SEXP x)

    Wrap a given environment.